Particle-Guided Diffusion Models for Partial Differential Equations: Experiments

 \subsection{Multiphysics PDE Systems with Observation Noise}

 Next, we test the methods on a multiphysics system of interacting PDEs.
 For this we chose a 2-species and 3-species Reaction-Diffusion \citep{doi:10.1126/science.1179047, b7a37744d27f4959bce204655593c290} (2SRD and 3SRD respectively), where with 2SRD we have to estimate the two scalar fields and two coefficient fields, one for each interacting PDE.
 For the 3SRD experiment, we aim to recover a solution field ($u$, $v$, $z$) and coefficient field ($D_u$, $D_v$, $D_z$) associated with each interacting PDE.
+Note that in this experiment, we are solving a \emph{joint} inference problem, where we have observations on each coefficient and solution field, as opposed to the previous problems where we only have observations on either the coefficient or solution field.
 We have provided more details of this in Appendix~\ref{app:rd_equation_explanation}.
 We also tested both examples with varying levels of noise $\sigma_O$ added to the observations in order to test the ability of the sampling methods under potentially more realistic scenarios, where the observations may not be perfectly aligned with the underlying equations.

-It was found that the low ESS of both the EM pBS and the EM TDS variant caused the same set of particles to be resampled and therefore the performance was identical for the same random seed.
-Therefore we have only reported the results of the pBS variant, as it requires less model evaluations than the TDS variant.
-Our stochastic sampling methods also use $N = 4$ samples for these experiments as the larger systems of equations have an increased memory overhead.
+Results are given in Table~\ref{tab:results_2srd_3srd_combined}